NVIDIA/NeMo/docs/source/nlp/nemo_megatron/retro/retro_model.rst

     :width: 800px
     :alt: RETRO model architecture

-For full details of the model, please refer to the Deepmind's `RETRO paper <https://arxiv.org/abs/2112.04426>`_.
-NeMo RETRO Model is an open source implementation of it, compared with Deepmind's proposed implementation, it has the following differences/features:
+For more detailed information on the model, please refer to the `RETRO paper <https://arxiv.org/abs/2112.04426>`_ by Deepmind.
+The NeMo RETRO Model is an open-source implementation of the paper, and it has the following differences/features compared to Deepmind's proposed implementation:

-1. NeMo RETRO Model is built on top of NeMo Megatron code, which can train large language model efficiently in a cluster environment.
+1. The NeMo RETRO Model is built on top of NeMo Megatron code, allowing for efficient training of large language models in a cluster environment.
-2. NeMo RETRO Model uses `Faiss <https://github.com/facebookresearch/faiss>`_ as the KNN search library, which can be accelerated by GPU.
+2. The NeMo RETRO Model uses `Faiss <https://github.com/facebookresearch/faiss>`_ as the K$N search library, which can be accelerated by GPUs.
-3. NeMo RETRO uses `RoPe relative positional encoding <https://arxiv.org/abs/2104.09864>`_.
+3. The NeMo RETRO uses `RoPe relative positional encoding <https://arxiv.org/abs/2104.09864>`_.
-4. NeMo RETRO uses `SentenceTransformers <https://www.sbert.net>`_ as the retriever encoder.
+4. The NeMo RETRO uses `SentenceTransformers <https://www.sbert.net>`_ as the retriever encoder.
-5. NeMo RETRO supports `mu-Transfer <https://openreview.net/pdf?id=Bx6qKuBM2AD>`_, which scale the RETRO model training via Zero-Shot Hyperparameter Transfer.
+5. The NeMo RETRO supports `mu-Transfer <https://openreview.net/pdf?id=Bx6qKuBM2AD>`_, allowing for scalable training of the RETRO model via Zero-Shot Hyperparameter Transfer.

 Quick start
 ===========